shining0611armor/Predicting-of-Turbofan-Engine-Degradation-Using-the-NASA-C-MAPSS-Dataset/README.md

 <h3>First Scenario: Classification with Early-stopping</h3>

 <p>First, we implement the optimized CNN-LSTM model described in the paper.
-All its parameters are implemented exactly as described in the paper.</p>
+All its parameters are implemented exactly as described in the paper (other models and also without early stopping conditions can be seen in the attached .ipynb files.</p>

 <pre><code>Model: "sequential_11"
 _________________________________________________________________